 Associated Sub-Fields:

 New and improved dating techniques mean that some ancient artefacts can be directly and precisely dated, reducing the need for educated guesswork.
 Improved excavation methods are revealing subtle traces of past human activity, and of climatic and ecological shifts, that would previously have gone unnoticed.
-As in other fields, artificial intelligence is beginning to be used and has already led to significant breakthroughs.
+As in other fields, AI is beginning to be used and has already led to significant breakthroughs.

 As a result, questions that were previously unanswerable can now be approached, and concepts that were once taken for granted have been assigned greater nuance or even disregarded.
 However, certain problems remain to be solved.
 One is that archaeology is afflicted by severe preservation bias.
 Materials such as stone can survive well in archaeological deposits, while more perishable substances like wood are prone to decay rapidly.
 As a consequence, our understanding of the past is skewed towards materials that survive and regions of the world with good preservation conditions.

 The field also faces many equity issues.
-Researchers from the Global South are under-represented in the field generally, while also being particularly under-represented in more technical fields such as molecular-level analysis.1There is also a need to clarify questions of ownership of ancient materials, which are often cross-national, and the field has yet to deal with a legacy of betrayal of Indigenous people by past generations of archaeologists.
+Researchers from the Global South are under-represented in the field generally, while also being particularly under-represented in more technical fields such as molecular-level analysis.1 There is also a need to clarify questions of ownership of ancient materials, which are often cross-national.
+And the field has yet to deal with a legacy of betrayal of Indigenous peoples by past generations of archaeologists.

 There is also an urgent need for many more open-access online databases and standardised formatting to improve the general accessibility of archaeological data.
 Nonetheless, a growing diversity of peoples and approaches in archaeology is questioning long-standing dogmas.
 A more nuanced understanding of concepts like gender, hierarchy and societal resilience is reshaping our understanding of many past societies, providing a dynamic narrative that, along with the new generation of tools and techniques, offers reasons for optimism concerning future developments in the field.